kubevela/kubevela/CONTRIBUTING.md

 * Run Vela Core

-Firstly make sure your cluster has CRDs.
+Firstly make sure your cluster has CRDs, below is the command that can help install all CRDs.

 ```shell script
 make core-install